Replantation: Recovery

 Following replantation, patients should recover in an intensive care unit for 24 to 48 hours due to the need for frequent clinical assessments to monitor for signs of replantation failure.
 The most common and practical clinical assessment method is to monitor the temperature of the replanted part, which should be at least 31 C. Other physical examination signs include capillary refill and color.
 Doppler ultrasound should be used every hour to assess arterial blood flow to the replanted part.
 Maintaining adequate IV hydration helps ensure perfusion of the replanted part.

 To reduce the risk of blood clots at the site of the blood vessel anastomosis, aspirin should be taken daily for up to 3 weeks after replantation.
 Leech therapy can be used to remove blood from the replanted part if there are signs of venous congestion.

 History

-The first known partial fingertip reattachment was performed by a doctor William Balfour on his son in 1814.
+The first known fingertip reattachment was performed by a doctor William Balfour on his son around 1803, as detailed in his publication in 1814.

 The world's first limb replantation was performed in May 1962 by a team of chief residents led by Ronald Malt at Massachusetts General Hospital in Boston, Massachusetts, United States.
 Everett Knowles, a 12-year-old boy, had attempted to hop a freight train when he fell and was thrown against a stone wall, severing his right arm cleanly at the shoulder.
 During the procedure, doctors reconnected blood vessels, including the right brachial artery, used pins to hold fractured bones together and employed skin grafts to reattach damaged areas of skin.
 After this procedure successfully restored blood flow to the severed arm, the nerves of the arm were repaired in September 1962, with full arm function being achieved within four years of the incident and replantation.